jacrys/bshambaugh/README.md

 - 🔭 I’m currently working on ...

+## Authenticating an IoT device and having it write data to database

 - (1) experimenting getting a cryptographic co-processor to sign messages: https://github.com/bshambaugh/getCryptoChipWorking7 couple this with (2) .
 seeAlso: https://www.youtube.com/watch?v=GNOPb5iGiQk